Associate Professor of Economics

 Primary Academic Program: Economics

-Academic Program Affiliation(s): Asian Studies, Economics and Finance, Environmental and Urban Studies, Global and International Studies, Science, Technology, and Society
+Academic Program Affiliation(s): Asian Studies, Economics and Finance, Environmental Studies, Global and International Studies, Science, Technology, and Society

 Academic Expertise: Economics